Leonard-Litz Foundation will match every dollar donated by Dec 31. GIVE NOW!

-In 2002, I started Odyssey Teen Camp as kind of a hippie camp for teens.
-At first, maybe it was more the staff that were hippies and the campers were typical creative, insecure, sensitive, confused, and wonderful teenagers.
-I knew nothing about gender pronouns and, if you were to ask me then, I’d probably have said that I thought there were boys or girls and that it was biological.
+In 2002, I started Odyssey Teen Camp as a kind of hippie camp for teens.
+At first, maybe it was more the hippie staff, and the campers were typical creative, insecure, sensitive, confused, and wonderful teenagers.
+I knew nothing about gender pronouns, and if you were to ask me then, I’d probably have said that I thought there were boys or girls and that it was biological.

-Shortly before I started camp I was floating around searching for something that would give my life purpose.
-I was in a men’s support group and, one day, I asked the members, when did they first became so stuck in their anger and sadness?
+Shortly before I started camp, I was floating around, searching for something to give my life purpose.
+I was in a men’s support group, and one day, I asked the members when they first became so stuck in their anger and sadness?
 Most of them replied that it started when they were teenagers.
 I was suddenly struck with an idea: I should spend my time starting a camp for teenage boys.
-I thought perhaps I could create a place where they could feel safe, free, and encouraged to show their best self.
+I could create a place where they could feel safe, free, and encouraged to show their best self.
 I came up with a catchy tagline, “A great place to be exactly who you are,” rented a space, and we were off.

 At camp, these young people have been able to create a safe new world for themselves, where the judgment and bias they often experience in the real world doesn’t exist, at least for a few weeks.
 While we offer typical camp activities like art, dance, sports, music, nature, swimming, and boating, there are also many unique Odyssey activities like firewalking, trance dances, sacred geometry, political discussion groups, tarot, henna, and hip-hop appreciation classes.

 I’m happy we can create a space for everyone at Odyssey, particularly gender-expansive teenagers.
-Housing can sometimes feel a little tricky but we work hard to put everyone in a cabin that feels right to them, and despite the fact that we are living in close quarters we are conscious of the needs for privacy when changing, showering, etc.
+Housing can sometimes feel a little tricky, but we work hard to put everyone in a cabin that feels right to them, and even though we are living in close quarters, we are conscious of the need for privacy when changing, showering, etc.

-I think a big source of healing for gender creative teens at camp comes from being with slightly older counselors, many of whom themselves are transgender or identify as genderqueer, and who have lived through a lot of the same feelings these teenagers have.
+A big source of healing for gender-creative teens at camp comes from being with slightly older counselors, many of whom are transgender or identify as genderqueer and who have lived through many of the same feelings these teenagers have.
 They are kind, loving, empathetic role models who show the younger campers they can live full, rich, and exciting lives as whichever gender feels true to them.
-It is also helpful for these teenagers to be with other kids their own age who may be sharing similar thoughts, feelings, and experiences.
-Campers recognize they are not alone, and teenagers in particular benefit from connection and friendship with their peers.
+It is also helpful for these teenagers to be with other kids their age who may be sharing similar thoughts, feelings, and experiences.
+Campers recognize they are not alone, and teenagers, in particular, benefit from connection and friendship with their peers.